Aseprite Importers

 Note

 Observant readers will have noticed that the first frame has no tag and of course, despite including all "props", it's not animated.
 Indeed it is there just as a reference frame for the artist to paint "in place".
-You may have as many untagged frames as you wont in your Room source files: they will be ignored by the importer and will never land into your Popochiu project.
+You may have as many untagged frames as you want in your Room source files: they will be ignored by the importer and will never land into your Popochiu project.
 This makes things very convenient when composing the scene.

 Under the hood